 This is not investment advice, simply my personal thoughts on a good asset allocation for a young investor.
 There is no perfect portfolio but I look at it in terms of years before retirement; the more time ahead, the more equity you should own.
 If like me, you are more than 5 years away from retirement, you should invest mostly in total market (80%) hold some international (20%) and no bonds at all.
 Some go for even more international but I am happy with the exposure I get from American companies that operate overseas and a slight percentage in international ETF.
 The reason I invest next to nothing in bonds is that over the long-term, equities have always outperformed bonds and you do not need that security if you are not withdrawing anytime soon.

 As time approaches, you might want to go for a 70% total market, 10% international, and 20% bonds to lower the volatility of your portfolio in retirement and be able to withdraw from the bonds when the markets are having a bad year instead of selling equities when they are low.

 Going for a 100% equity portfolio will maximize your opportunities to grow your money over the long-term and keeping the majority of your portfolio in equities, even in retirement, will ensure it continues to grow and supports you.
 You can read more about my views on bonds in a guest post I wrote on GYFG.

 Rebalance and reinvest your dividends

 Rebalancing has been shown to increase the average returns over time and is quite easy to do yourself.
-I rebalance once a year by selling my top performers and buying the underperformers to rebalance to my set allocation.
+I rebalance once or twice a year by selling my top performers and buying the underperformers to rebalance to my set allocation.